 Step 1: Find An Experienced REALTOR®

-Allowing me to represent you as your real estate agent is important because I'll be guiding you through one of the biggest transactions you may ever make.
-It has taken a lot of training, experience and hard work for me to become a successful listing agent.
-In addition, I have all the essential resources, strategies and marketing know-how to get maximum exposure when selling your home.
+Allowing one of our agents to represent you as your REALTOR® is important because we'll be guiding you through one of the biggest transactions you may ever make.
+It has taken a lot of training, experience and hard work for us to become a top listing team.
+In addition, we have all the essential resources, strategies and marketing know-how to get maximum exposure when selling your home.

-Knowing exactly how the process works, when things need to be taken care of, and what to do when things go wrong is what I'm here for.
+Knowing exactly how the process works, when things need to be taken care of, and what to do when things go wrong is what we're here for.
 You don't want to be on your own if things don't go as planned and your home is not selling.
-I've got access to multiple resources not available to consumers and the know-how to effectively use them.
-I'll manage all the details from start to finish so the transaction goes as planned and the burden of selling a home is placed on ME, not YOU.
+We've got access to multiple resources not available to consumers and the know-how to effectively use them.
+Our team will manage all the details from start to finish so the transaction goes as planned and the burden of selling a home is placed on US, not YOU.

 Step 2: Prepare Your Home To Sell

 Preparing your home to sell can make a huge difference in what a buyer will be willing to pay for it.
 First impressions are crucial because buyers begin judging your home the moment they see it.
 A home that is well maintained, updated, staged and move-in ready will fetch a much higher price and usually sells much quicker.